Designing for Delight and Impact: How Small Interactions Sparked Big Engagement Gains

 Discover challenges

-Each challenge card was designed to be scannable.
-It features a compelling image, clear title, and critical social cues (finisher count) immediately, allowing users to assess relevance and popularity without leaving the page.
+Each challenge card was designed to be scannable: a compelling image, clear title, and social proof (finisher count) let users assess relevance and popularity at a glance.

 Filtering to find relevant challenges